arn95/Bmore911/README.md

 ## Project Summary

 Bmore911 front-end displays the latest phone calls received by Baltimore Police Dept. as soon as they become available.
 The app fetches data from https://api.bmore911.com which processes the call record files published by BPD in https://data.baltimorecity.gov.
 Due to the amount of records the app is limited to providing call data only for the current year.
 The app uses ReactJS and is built from scratch using Semantic-UI React components and a bunch of other libraries such as react-google-maps that provide the React wrapper component for Google Maps.
 It is hosted on Heroku with a free account using an instance of ClearDB (MySQL-as-a-service) addon provided by Heroku.
 It's on a paid plan of 1GB due to the amount of phone calls stored in it.
+Bmore911 app makes use of continuous integration using Travis-CI.
+Please find .travis.yml in the root dir to check out config.

 ### Features
 * Display of phone call locations in map using MarkerCluster to group markers.